mvolkmann/blog/src/zig.md

 {% aTargetBlank "https://ziglang.org", "Zig" %}
 is a free, open source, high performance, systems programming language.
-It is a modern alternative to C with much of the same syntax such as statements terminated with semicolons and conditions in parentheses.
+It is a modern alternative to C with similar syntax such as statements terminated with semicolons and conditions in parentheses.

-Zig is also a C/C++ compiler toolchain and build system that can be used to simplify maintenance of your existing projects.

-Development of Zig is managed by the Zig Software Foundation which is a non-profit organization.
-"The mission of the Zig Software Foundation is to promote, protect, and advance the Zig programming language, to support and facilitate the growth of a diverse and international community of Zig programmers, and to provide education and guidance to students, teaching the next generation of programmers to be competent, ethical, and to hold each other to high standards."

-Zig is a simple, powerful programming language that excels in the most demanding environments.
+Zig provides a complete, LLVM-based toolchain for creating, developing, building, and testing apps written in Zig, C, and C++.
+There are advantages to building apps with the Zig compiler even if they have no Zig code and only use C and/or C++ code.

 Zig is suitable for applications that care deeply about performance, binary size, and/or memory usage.
-Often these justify the tedium and verbosity of manual memory management.
-Zig does not provide automated garbage collection.
+Often these concerns justify the tedium and verbosity of manual memory management that is required due to lack of automated garbage collection.

-Zig provides a complete toolchain for creating, developing, building, and testing apps written in Zig, C, and C++.
-It supports LLVM cross-compilation to integrate with C and C++.
-There are advantages to building apps with the Zig compiler even if they have not Zig code and only use C and/or C++ code.

 Zig emphasizes:

-- No hidden control flow.
+- No hidden control flow

   Examples of hidden control flow in other languages include exception handling, operator overloading, and destructors.

-- No hidden memory allocations.
+- No hidden memory allocations

-- No preprocessors or macros.
+- No preprocessors or macros

   In place of these, Zig uses code that runs at compile-time, indicated by the `comptime` keyword.